 As you can tell, there’s a lot to consider when calculating your website maintenance costs.
 I’ll leave you with this final tip.

-Ask your website partner about ongoing expenses early on in the process of building your new site.
+Ask your website partner about ongoing expenses early on in the process of building your nonprofit’s new site.
 Use the questions above to help navigate that conversation so you walk away understanding what costs to expect and how to budget for them.

 No matter how you go about it, investing in regular upkeep means that your site will have a longer lifespan and your supporters will have a better experience engaging with your online content.